QuTech-Delft/cQASM-spec/README.md

 Resource declarations (completely overhauled in 2.0)
 ----------------------------------------------------

 Like 1.0, cQASM 2.0 does not define any computational resources implicitly.
 Therefore, any useful cQASM program should start with one or more resource definitions.
-Note that all resources in cQASM are global, and must be defined before the first real instruction.

-> JvS: the reason for requiring everything to be global is to simplify libQASM's AST representation, as well as liveness analysis in the compiler.
+Resources can be used from their definition onwards (i.e., you cannot refer to a resource that you have not declared yet).

+Declaring a resource with the same name as a previously declared resource is allowed.
+They become two different resources internally, with the one that is defined later fully hiding the one that was defined earlier, unless a `map` instruction gave it an alternate name.

+> JvS: increased flexibility a little here because it makes more sense in the context of macro expansion.

 Scalar values are defined as follows: